jhirono/multipews/README.md

 * Multiple PE creation for associated resources might overwrite your A record in your private dns zone.
 Modifty A record in your private dns zone accordingly.
 * Create an AzureML workpsace PE for Workload VNet to choose workload vnet information on AzureML studio UX.
   * If you want to create compute in Client VNet, please use following templates.
 [Compute Instance](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-computeinstance), [Compute Cluster](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-amlcompute), [AKS](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.machinelearningservices/machine-learning-compute-create-akscompute).
-* Notebook on Studio UX can be used only from the 2nd PE's VNet, in this case, Client VNet.
-This is a bug to be fixed.